apurvagyan/programmer-training/general/lessons/loops/README.md

 ## More about loops

 While loops are sort of like `if` statements, except that when it's done, it tests the condition again and repeats if it evaluates to `True`. `for` loops create a variable (in this example, `i`) that iterates through a list of variables.
 In many cases, you'll want to use the `range()` function to create a list.
 Notice that in the example above, `range(0, 10)` creates a list of all integers greater than or equal to 0 (the first parameter) and less than (but not equal to) 10 (the second parameter).
-It's a common practice to use `i` for the iterator variable in a `for` loop, and if loops are nested, the inner ones will be `j`, `k`, and so on (alphabetical order).
+It's a common practice to use `i` when the iterator variable in a `for` loop is a range, and if loops are nested, the inner ones will be `j`, `k`, and so on (alphabetical order).

 ### DO NOT HAVE TOO MANY LOOPS INSIDE EACH OTHER

 If you do, it will quickly get **very** confusing and hard to follow.
-In most cases, 'too many' is about 3 to 5.
+In most cases, 'too many' is 3 or more.

 ### DO NOT CREATE CODE THAT REPEATS FOREVER

 In terminal, try running `cat /dev/urandom` or `yes This is an infinite loop`.
 Not very fun, is it?
-Here's a python program that does the same thing:
+Here's a Python program that does the same thing:

 ```
 while (True):